-(Selected images from Evidence and Artifacts: Facing Autism, which includes more than 235 portraits to date)
+(Selected images from The Facing Autism Project, which includes more than 235 portraits to date)

 “Autistic spectrum disorders are complex developmental disorders, associated with the well-known symptoms of social and communication difficulties, self-stimulatory and repetitive behaviors, and narrow or overly-focused interests.
 These symptoms result from underlying challenges in a child’s ability to take in the world through his senses, and to use his body and thoughts to respond to it.”

 The Facing Autism portraits compel the viewer’s engagement, and demand a sensitive visual inquiry of the individual faces.
 In the act of looking, the viewer may experience a sense of being “seen” by the children, in their delight and anguish; “seen” by the fierce and loving families in their grief and hope; “seen” by teachers in their commitment to full inclusion in learning communities; and “seen” by the compassionate therapists and medical professionals who support patients quality of life through emotional and physical wellness.
 This shift in perception reduces the chance of exploiting “poster children” to gain political currency, exposing those with power to the collective gaze of expectation by the autism community.